balatvm/redux-breakpoint/README.md

 That's all it takes.
 It's just one example.
 When your application grows, you might need more Components/Container to be aware of breakpoints.
 So it does make sense to keep the breakpoint in store and the calculation logic in reducer.

 ## Available breakpoints
    _isExtraSmall, isSmall, isMedium, isLarge, isExtraLarge_.
 (The breakpoint calculation is same as bootstrap's [breakpoint](https://v4-alpha.getbootstrap.com/layout/overview/).

    Apart from these store breakpoint variables,  _width_  and _height_ also available.
 So if you want your custom breakpoint logic, you can use these.

+   Store is dispatched for width or height change, so that you have the full flexiblity to have your own logic based on the width and even height.

+   "Why store is dispatched for every width/height change instead of only breakpoint change ? " You may ask.
+   Answer - If we dispatch only for breakpoint change (Small to Medium), we're taking away the flexibility of having our own breakpoint.
+Theoritically, every pixel is a breakpoint.
+That's why we named our action type as 'BREAKPOINT_CHANGE' instead of 'SIZE_CHANGE'.

 ## Features
 1. It uses [Debounce](https://medium.com/@_jh3y/throttling-and-debouncing-in-javascript-b01cad5c8edf) logic to avoid unwanted dispatches, in turn it'll avoid unwanted re-rendering.

 2. This library is not only for breakpoint, it also can be used as window resize trigger.
 If any of your components/container has to use resize listener for xxx reason, it's very easy to subscribe to store rather than adding 'resize' listener to window and writing debounce or throttle logic again.
-If you don't want your component to be re-rendered, you can make componentShouldUpdate() to return false in react lifecycle method.

 ## Next Steps

 1. Accepting custom breakpoint in the config parameter.

-2. Options for listening only to Width change or Only height change.
-(If needed)
-3. Explore on ES7 decorator.
-The plan is, just adding @Breakpoint decorator to any component should make the component to be connected to store and the breakpoint to be mapped to the component props.
+2. @Breakpoint decorator to  subscribe to store breakpoint.